 - Social activity – Besides helping to reduce stress, gardening can also be a great social activity.
 Getting out and about in your garden provides an opportunity to chat with the neighbours and passers-by.
 You can even invite friends over to assist.
 Social opportunities can help you gain perspective and share in common interests, both of which are vital to mental wellbeing.

 - Get back to nature – Getting away from technology and back to the sights and sounds of nature can restore your mindset and contribute to positive mental health.
 In this information age, constant distractions and interruptions from social media can reduce productivity and lead to social anxiety disorders.
 Gardening is the complete opposite and provides tranquillity and vital exercise.
 But don’t forget to take regular breaks.
-Investing in a hardwood garden bench is highly recommended for all keen gardeners!
+Investing in an outdoor wooden bench is highly recommended for all keen gardeners!

 Different Jobs You Can Do In The Garden And The Amount Of Calories You Can Burn